20 Sep Campfires: when and where is it OK to light them?

 - At campsites that allow fires

-- On a really quiet beach because there’s little danger of it spreading and it leaves no trace if you clear up afterward – i.e. doesn’t scorch the ground
+- On a really quiet and secluded beach because there’s little danger of it spreading and it leaves no trace if you clear up afterward – i.e. doesn’t scorch the ground

-- If it wasn’t a really quiet beach, I would bring my own raised fire pit and have a fire in there
+- If it wasn’t a really quiet and secluded beach, I would bring my own raised fire pit and have a fire in there

 - Occasionally if I found a fire circle that someone else had used and scorched the ground anyway (not sure on the ethics of this, thinking about it, but I know I have done it)